fathurrahmanmenaz/hello-world/README.md

 Being focused on industrial management provide me a broad knowledge of both engineering and economic concepts.
 I also participated in several projects which invent remarkable products such as mobile app and an educational media.

-Passion for innovation, data science, and management systems
+Passion for innovation, data science, and management systems.